Associate Music Director

 Sarah Davis Eaton has been hailed by the Boston Globe as having a “clear and characterful soprano” and “assured musicianship,” and “stage presence and a voice of considerable potential” by the Boston Phoenix.
 A native of Colorado, Sarah earned her Doctor of Musical Arts degree in Voice Performance and Pedagogy at the University of Colorado in 2012, and a Master of Music in Voice Performance at Boston University, spending a third year as an Intern with the Boston University Opera Institute.
 Roles performed there include Ilia in Idomeneo and Helena in Britten’s A Midsummer Night’s Dream.
-More recently, she sang the title role in Suor Angelica, Lady Billows in Albert Herring and Mrs. Webb in Our Town (University of Colorado at Boulder), Mrs. Bennett in Pride and Prejudice and Queen in Rosencrantz and Gildenstern are Dead (CU NOW).
+She has also sung the title role in Suor Angelica, Lady Billows in Albert Herring and Mrs. Webb in Our Town (University of Colorado at Boulder), Mrs. Bennett in Pride and Prejudice and Queen in Rosencrantz and Gildenstern are Dead (CU NOW).
 Other roles include Anna in Verdi’s Nabucco (Utah Festival Opera), First Lady and First Spirit in The Magic Flute (Longwood Opera) and Ensemble in Boston Lyric Opera’s productions of Thaïs, La Traviata, Lucie de Lammermoor, Eugene Onegin, and Tosca.

-As a recitalist, she has recently explored the texts of Emily Dickinson, musical theater songs on the theme “Homebodies and Desperate Housewives,” and the Love Songs of Robert Aldridge.
+As a recitalist, she has explored the texts of Emily Dickinson, musical theater songs on the theme “Homebodies and Desperate Housewives,” and the Love Songs of Robert Aldridge.
 She also appears on a 2013 recording entitled “La cigale et la fourmi: Tales of a Hungry Musician,” with pianist Rachel Schrag.